outlyerapp/packs/googleanalytics/README.md

 6. Download the JSON file and get the following details to edit the following variables at the top of the googleanalytics.py plugin:
     1. SERVICE_ACCOUNT_EMAIL: Copy and paste the email address (e.g. 123456789-....@developer.gserviceaccount.com)
     2. OAUTH2_PRIVATE_KEY: Copy and paste the private key found in the downloaded JSON file beginning with "-----BEGIN PRIVATE KEY-----" and ending with "-----END PRIVATE KEY-----\n"
-    3. PROFILE_ID: Copy and paste the UA- ID of the Google Analytics profile you want to get metrics from
+    3. PROFILES: List all the website UA- profile ids with a memorable name so your metrics are segmented by profile in Dataloop
 7. Add the email address to your Google Analytics users under Admin->Account->User Management with 'Read & Analyse' permissions.
 It may take a few minutes until the user is enabled

 ## Editing: